SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Toggles vertical mirror mode.
+Toggles a vertical mirror mode clone.
 Spawns where your feet are and is flipped upside down.

 </details>